 What is Medical Negligence?

 The understanding of medical negligence is often misunderstood.
 Medical negligence, also known as medical malpractice results when a health provider such as a hospital, dentist or doctor performs work or gives medical advice that is below an acceptable standard.
 Just because your medical treatment or advice hasn’t gone exactly to plan doesn’t mean that negligence hasn’t occurred.

-If you have suffered physical, financial or psychological harm as the results of medical negligence then you may be liable to lodge a claim for compensation.
+If you have suffered physical, financial or psychological harm as the result of medical negligence, you may be liable to lodge a claim for compensation.

 Examples of Negligence